-For 2021, the tool has focused on fixing many major issues plaguing its platform in 2020, such as Zoombombing.
+The tool has fixed many major issues plaguing its platform in 2020, such as Zoombombing.
 Now, users can take advantage of features like meeting locks, waiting rooms, passcodes, remove participants.
 They can also limit which meeting features attendees can use.

 Smaller businesses — especially those who either cannot afford or are not ready to commit to a paid plan — will benefit most from Zoom’s free option.
 Though meetings are limited to 40 minutes, up to 100 participants can attend and access features like local meeting recording, sharing their screens, and breakout rooms.

 It also offers a “meet now” button, allowing users to instantly start a meeting without the need to schedule one ahead of time.
 The new “filter” feature allows users to have more fun in meetings by adding stickers and color filters to their screens.